 Aaah, yes, meet MotoGP Riders… The eternal, never-fading, ever-lingering question is here again.
 But this time, I am ready.
 Again, I embrace it with perpetual docility and welcome it with benevolent acquiescence as it flashes from my computer screen in all its glory.
 If there was ever a Queen of all the hospitality-themed questions, well, here it is.
 “Do I get to see the MotoGP riders with a VIP Pass?”.
 Read more about The ABC of MotoGP Hospitality

 Do I get to meet the riders with a MotoGP Pass?

+Meet and greet in MotoGP is of great interest by fans and motorsports passionate.
 Let’s get this out of the way outright.
 If you ever get into the MotoGP Paddock (via a Pass Paddock or MotoGP VIP Village), you may stumble into some of the riders.
 It can happen.
 Most of the times you’ll get a quick glimpse of them as they zoom on their scooters, or spot their heads behind the trucks as they enter the garage.
 At lunch, they’ll swiftly head from their motorhomes towards the hospitality truck, while after the racing they’ll dash back to their mobile homes on their mopeds.
 Yes, this can happen.
 Timing (and luck) is the name of the game here.

 Again, this may happen to you or this may not.
 Copious are the unlucky who could not spot a single MotoGP rider all day, witnessing only a pair of lesser-known Moto3 rascals blazing through the paddock on electric bikes at par-sound speed.